Stop worrying, they say.

 Here are some of the reasons that happens.

-- Woman are more than likely than men to have their pain minimized by the medical profession.
+- Women are more than likely than men to have their pain minimized by the medical profession.

 - Everybody has their own problems.
 They don’t have time to listen to yours.

 Not that any of those reasons are good reasons to ignore your pain.
-They are just the reality.
+They are just the reality of the situation.

 So, let’s explore that reality.
 In all three cases, you are left alone with your pain.